-If the shift key is simultaneously pressed with the function keys F1 to F12 then 40 (hex) is added to the code (this is the equivalent of setting bit 6).
-For example Shift-F10 will generate DA (hex).
+For PS2 and USB keyboards, if the shift key is simultaneously pressed with the function keys F1 to F12 then 40 (hex) is added to the code (this is the equivalent of setting bit 6).
+For example Shift-F10 will generate DA

-The shift modifier works with the function keys F1 to F12; it is ignored for the other keys except TAB, DEL, DOWN\ARROW, and RIGHT\ARROW as identified above.
+(hex).
+The shift modifier (works with the function keys F1 to F12; it is ignored for the other keys except TAB, DEL, DOWN\ARROW, and RIGHT\ARROW as identified above.